cryptocoinjs/bs58/README.md

 JavaScript component to compute base 58 encoding.
 This encoding is typically used for crypto currencies such as Bitcoin.

+**Note:** If you're looking for Base 58 check encoding, see: https://github.com/bitcoinjs/bs58check, which depends upon this library.

 Install
 -------